Spice Up Your Space: A Guide to Growing Fresh Ginger at Home

 Below: The ginger is separated and allowed to callus over

 Ginger can take about a year to harvest, so be patient and enjoy the strong ginger-scented stem and flowers!
-If you don’t want to harvest the ginger and instead keep it as an ornamental, just let it keep growing, sizing it up if they get too cramped.
+If you don't want to harvest the ginger and instead keep it as an ornamental plant, just let it keep growing and size up the pot if the plant gets too cramped.